nachevm/eventio/README.md

 ## AI Usage Disclosure

-Jetbrains AI Assistant was used for autocomplete, as a Google substitute and for some docs and some unit tests generation.
+Jetbrains AI Assistant with Claude 4 was used for autocomplete, as a Google substitute and for some docs and some unit tests generation.